boldingd/EclipsePhaseContent/HumbleBeginnings.md

 > They're packed in like we are.

 Égalité also retains some of the heavy infrastructure from its former life as a mining outpost; this gives it an ability to mine local asteroids and to produce some larger pieces of equipment.
+However, the Trojans in general are relatively metal-poor, and the family of asteroids that Égalité occupipes is "metal rich" only in comparison to the other Trojans — is still fairly poor compared to any given metallic asteroid in the main belt.
+However, like most of the Jovian trojans, the nearby asteroids are rich in ice, organic compounds, and silicates, meaning that the raw ingrediants for organics (including food and morphs), fuel, environments, carbon allotropes, and computing elements are plentiful.
+This means that, much like hydrocarbon-rich Titan, carbon allotropes (like diamond, graphite, graphene, and carbon nanotubes) are commonly used as construction materials in places where inner-system societies would use metals, and that organic, self-growing components are in much greater use.

 Despite the hedonist leanings of most of its residents, Égalité has a fairly sophisticated civil society.
 They have a number of Working Groups, including several different Task Groups, responsible for various areas of maintenance and hab-operation; large Civil Peace, Justic, and Social Support groups responsible for policing the habitat, prosecuting antisocial elements and providing support to those who are struggling, respectively; a Defence Group Federation that managers several smaller groups responsible for different aspects of the habitat's defence; and several research groups.